camtonguyen/dummy-document/README.md

 - **File Watching**: Chokidar
 - **Styling**: Vanilla CSS with modern design

+## Deployment

+Want to share your document viewer online?
+See the **[DEPLOY.md](DEPLOY.md)** guide for step-by-step instructions on:

+- 🌐 Creating a GitHub public repository
+- ⚡ Deploying to Vercel, Railway, or Render
+- 🚀 Getting a live public URL
+- 📝 Adding documents to your live site

 ## License

 MIT License - feel free to use and modify as needed!